 Mortuary and Bereavement Services provide advice, support and assistance to bereaved relatives and carers by helping them through the procedures following a death.
 More information can be found in our booklet 'What to do When Someone Dies' in Hospital.
-This information is available on the hospital wards and from the department, please provide this to relatives following bereavement to support them in the next steps.
+This information is available on the hospital wards and from the Please note; the most up-to-date version of this document can be found on Microguide.

+department, please provide this to relatives following bereavement to support them in the next steps.